Epicsteme/test/README.md

 # epicsteme.github.io
-This is a personal blog type thing.
+This is my personal blog type thing.